-Here is a list of 7 important things to stop doing on Facebook by Consumer Reports Magazine.
-You can use them as security tips for facebook.
+Here is a list of 7 important things to stop doing on facebook by Consumer Reports Magazine.

 1. Using a Weak Password

 Avoid simple names or words you can find in a dictionary, even with numbers tacked on the end.
 Instead, mix upper- and lower-case letters, numbers, and symbols.
 A password should have at least eight characters.
 One good technique is to insert numbers or symbols in the middle of a word, such as this variant on the word "houses": hO27usEs!